Return & Earn

 Return and Earn is part of the NSW Government’s commitment to reducing litter volume in NSW by 40 per cent by 2020.

-From 1 December 2017, consumers can exchange an eligible container at an approved collection point to receive a 10 cent refund per container.
+Consumers can exchange an eligible container at an approved collection point to receive a 10 cent refund per container.
 Containers should be empty, uncrushed, unbroken and with the original label attached.

-There will be more than 500 collection points across NSW that may include reverse vending machines (RVMs) in your local shopping centre or shops, over the counter sites, existing recycling centres, or a combination of all.
+There are more than 500 collection points across NSW that may include reverse vending machines (RVMs) in your local shopping centre or shops, over the counter sites, existing recycling centres, or a combination of all.
 An online map will be unveiled in coming weeks so that you can find your nearest collection point.

 Frequently Asked Questions